Healthcare Headlines Blog

 Physicians

-On-site services such as telemetry, radiology, pharmacy, lab, and dialysis
+Services such as telemetry, radiology, pharmacy, lab, and dialysis are typically available on-site.

-Radiology, pharmacy, lab, and dialysis services accessible, but not on-site
+Radiology, pharmacy, lab, and dialysis services are accessible off-site.

 By Dr. Dean French, MD, CPPS